muno17/sqncd/README.md

 Built using Javascript, Python, SQLite, Flask, HTML, CSS using the WEBMIDI API to handle MIDI interfacing

+------------- sqncd NEXT STEPS -------------
+- assign a midi note to a button and send to output when clicked
+    - assign a midi channel to send to
+- assign a random note to a button
+- implement a tempo function to go through one measure
+- implement stop/play
+- assing a random note when a button in the measure is pressed and play through measure
+- loop through measure
+- reset notes

 ------------- TO DO -------------
 - sqncd
     - add button functionality